jonlpersson/ed-latimore/site/_posts/2020-08-29-ed-latimores-forgiveness-quotes.md

 ---

-Forgiveness doesn't mean you continue to associate with someone.
+Forgiveness doesn’t mean you continue to associate with someone.

-It doesn't mean you expect them to change.
+It doesn’t mean you expect them to change.

-It means that the wrongs they've committed against you no longer take up space in your heart.
+It means that the wrongs they’ve committed against you no longer take up space in your heart.

 ---